-Cirkus is software that focuses on task management.
-It has a free plan for up to three team members that gives access to many of the tool’s features.
-It also comes with 1 GB storage per member.
+Cirkus is a scheduling and collaboration software that has a free plan for up to three team members that gives access to many of the tool’s features and 1 GB of storage per member.

 There are plenty of features that help you get to work quickly.
 For example, reusable project templates help you set up the tool whenever you have new work.
 Or you can create recurring tasks to ensure that regular work always gets done.

-Sinnaps's free plan helps you manage up to ten simple projects with up to 20 people working on each one.
+Sinnaps is an online project management tool with a free plan that helps you manage up to ten simple projects with up to 20 people working on each one.